The College of Allied Health Professions

 Health and Human Performance with Options in:

-Master in Health Administration: A professional graduate degree program delivered in an online format.
+Master of Health Administration: A professional graduate degree program delivered in an online format.

 Master of Science in Athletic Training: An entry-level graduate degree program in the Department of Health and Human Performance

-Master of Science in Sport, Recreation, and Fitmess Management: A professional graduate degree program in the Department of Health and Human Performance
+Master of Science Interdisciplinary Studies Exercise and Sport Leadership Option: A professional graduate degree program in the Department of Health and Human Performance

 Master of Science in Rehabilitation and Mental Health Counseling: A professional graduate degree program in the Department of Rehabilitation and Human Services